feature-image

 How long before the Warriors have Stephen Curry again?

 Unlike Seth Curry, his elder brother’s injury is a bit more complicated.
-Stephen Curry suffered the injury months afterwards.
+Stephen Curry suffered the injury months later.
 His runner’s knee condition requires almost the same treatment.
 On March 2, the Warriors announced they will re-evaluate their franchise cornerstone in 10 days.
 He had yet to do any on-court work until that point.

 ADVERTISEMENT